 One the must-see sites at the entrance of the Old City, the Tower of David is more than a good museum and historical building.
 It's also become a cultural center of sorts, often hosting musical events and dramatic performances.

 The Citadel's famous sound and light show gets more breathtaking every year.

 For reservations for the musical, sound and light show, or for more information about events at the Tower of David, call: *2884

 museum is open Sun – Thurs 9:00 to 17:00; Fri 9:00 to 14:00; Sat.
 9:00 to 17:00

 See the Old City in a new light during the Jerusalem Light Festival.
 After sundown, the city is transform by myriad lights and light shows.

 This year, this twinkling extravaganza begins on June 27 and runs through July 5, 2018.

 This long-lived Jerusalem event is a summer staple, featuring a choice collection of hundreds international and Israeli films.
 Directors hail from all over, from the U.S. to South Korea, offering a truly global banquet of cinematographic art.

-In addition to over 200 movies on the program, expect to catch sight of Spike Jonze, David Mamet, and German actress Martina Gedeck, among other celebrities heading to town for the event this year.
+In addition to over 200 movies on the program, expect to catch sight of the many international celebrities who head to town for this event each year.